ozzie-lam/rebyte-docs/agents/quick-start.md

 * Click "Deploy Agent" on the top right, then click "Deploy A New Version".

-* Use your agent on your ReByte app or integrate it into your own app using the URL we provide.
+* You can use your agent on your ReByte app or integrate it into your own app using the code we provide.

 <figure><img src="../images/12.png" alt=""></figure>

+🎉 **Congratulations, you have created your first agent!**

-You can see all your agents in the "My Agents".
+View all your agents in the "My Agents" tab.
+You can also clone, save, or delete your agents here.

 <figure><img src="../images/14.png" alt=""></figure>